 But let’s cut to the chase and share some useful resources so that you can also save money while traveling.

 This is my number one resource because I get so many benefits from it that I would have never thought this was possible.

 How does it work?
 Basically, you exchange your time and love for pets looking after somebody’s house and pets, in exchange for free accommodation, because you would live in the house while the pet/house owner travel.

 Bear in mind that it is not a way to get free accommodation in return for nothing.
 You need to actually love animals, be comfortable with them, be flexible and adapt to their schedule.
 If you don’t or are just ok with having pets around and don’t actually love them, then forget about it.
 This is not for you.

-- I love pets, and I need to have them around, but I can’t have my own while traveling; therefore, this solution is perfect because I get to be around them now and again.
+For me, it’s more than perfect for many reasons.
+I love pets, and I need to have them around, but I can’t have my own while traveling; therefore, this solution is perfect because I get to be around them now and again.
 I found pets, especially cats and dogs so calming and they are so funny.
 So what would be considered as work is actually a benefit for me.
 Sometimes I feel like I should pay the homeowner for letting me enjoy their pets.

 Tinkerbelle in La Paz

 This option works like housesitting with the difference that you will be doing different kinds of jobs for 25 hours in exchange for a room (sometimes shared or in a tent) and meals.
 There are different online platforms that work like a marketplace where business owners and travelers meet.